 As a library that is integrated in to 3rd party applications, we sometimes come across situations where bad or incorrect use of the core iOS frameworks can make Reveal appear to make the hosting application misbehave, or at the very worst, crash.

-When you create a CALayer, its sublayers array
+When you create a CALayer, its sublayers array property is

 nil by default.

 When you create a UIView it creates a root CALayer which is used for rendering, and exposes it via the layer property.
 This layer also has a sublayers array property, however it is pre-populated with layer instances necessary to render the view to screen.